A complete guide to understanding, monitoring and fixing network packet loss

 Summary – addressing network packet loss

-Network packet loss, jitter and latency, have always been major obstacles standing in the way of clear communication, but with the global shift to hybrid working, it's even more essential that your user experience is the best it can be.
+Any organization regularly experiencing packet loss, jitter and latency, will have major obstacles standing in the way of clear communication.
+With the global shift to hybrid working, it's even more essential that your user experience is the best it can be.

-Today's UCC ecosystem is far more complex then it's ever been, and even the smallest amount of downtime, outages, poor video and audio quality can severely affect an organizations bottom line.
+Today's UCC ecosystem is far more complex then it's ever been.
+Trying to locate the source of problems is not only time consuming, but the smallest amount of downtime, outages, poor video and audio quality can severely affect an organizations bottom line.

 IR's Collaborate suite of hybrid-cloud performance management tools brings together reliability, agility, and innovation to solve the complexities of managing critical technologies that keep you in business.